hzeng-mdsol/berlin-clock/README.md

 Indicating minutes in a day
 ---------------------------

-* The two rows of lamps at the bottom count the minutes.
+* The bottom two rows of lamps count the minutes.
 * The first of these rows has 11 lamps, the second 4.
 * In the first row every lamp represents 5 minutes.
 * In this first row the 3rd, 6th and 9th lamp are red and indicate the first quarter, half and last quarter of an hour.
 The other lamps are yellow.